merttoptas/BaseApp-Jetpack-Compose-Android-Kotlin/README.md

 - [Gson](https://github.com/google/gson) - A modern JSON library for Kotlin and Java.

 ## Features
-  - Users can save their own favorite charecters.
+  - Users can save their own favorite characters.
-  - The users can view all characters  information; such as name, status, etc.
+  - The users can view all characters' informations; such as names, statuses, etc.
-  - The users can view selected characters details alive or died, species, gender, last know location.
-On the detail page, the users can add or remove the character to their favorites.
+  - The users can view selected characters' details such as alive or dead, species, genders, last know locations.
+On the detail page, the users can add or remove the characters to their favorites.
-  - The users can search by character name and filter by status and gender.
+  - The users can search characters by name and filter by status and gender.
   - The users can change application theme.

 ## 🏆 MAD Scores